Attendance and Punctuality

 - Blazers must be worn at all times except when given permission to remove them by a member of staff

 Students should avoid wearing make-up to school.
 However, a small amount of discreet make-up is permitted.
 It should be sufficiently discreet so as not to be obviously noticeable.
 Heavy and highly visible make-up is not permitted.
 Any extremes of fashion including hairstyles, hair colours, false/acrylic/gel nails, false eyelashes and fake tan and nail varnish are not permitted in school.
-The final say on whether make up or a hairstyle is unacceptable lies with any senior member of staff.
+The final decision on whether make up or a hairstyle is unacceptable lies with any senior member of staff.

 All possessions brought to school are 'at the owner's risk'.
 Valuable items should be left at home; but parents are advised to insure musical instruments and bicycles – bicycles must be individually locked with a padlock and chain or ‘D’ lock.
 They must also be properly maintained and in road worthy condition.
 Wearing a cycle helmet to and from school is compulsory for the safety of our students.